An Adaptive Self-Scheduling Loop Scheduler: Adaptive Runtime Chunk for Irregular Applications

 \section{Adaptive Runtime Chunk for Irregular Applications}

-This section provides details on the algorithms and data-structures used by \ichunk.
+This section provides details related to the algorithms and data structures used by \ichunk.
 The \ichunk method uses work-stealing as its primary load-balancing mechanic.
-Despite the theoretical ability of work-stealing to achieve good load balance, most work-stealing methods require highly optimized queues, and many implementations utilize multiple queues mapped to either processing core or non-uniform memory access (NUMA) region~\cite{omptask1,omptask2,kappi}.
+Despite the theoretical ability of work-stealing to achieve good load balance, most work-stealing methods require highly optimized queues, and many implementations utilize multiple queues mapped to either processing cores or non-uniform memory access (NUMA) regions~\cite{omptask1,omptask2,kappi}.
 These distributed queues help to reduce memory contention when multiple threads try to access a queue simultaneously.
 However, the same contention can happen with distributed queues when the initial partitioning of the workload is uneven.
-The \ichunk method makes this observation about contention at distribution queues and tries to alleviate issues with an adaptive chunk size for each queue.
-The adaptive algorithm for chunk size allows for a large enough chunk size to limit the number of times a thread has to access its local queue to dispatch the next active chunk of work, but makes the chunk size small enough so that other threads can steal from its local queue without failure because of iterations already being assigned to an active chunk.
-As such, \ichunk tries to adjust the chunk size based on a running estimate of the variance (i.e., informally, the width that observations span away from the mean).
+The \ichunk method makes this observation about contention at distribution iteration queues and tries to alleviate issues with an adaptive chunk size for each queue.
+Therefore, \emph{our new method extends the traditional work-stealing method that uses fixed chunk size by adding an adaptive algorithm for chunk size}.
+The adaptive algorithm for chunk size allows for a large enough chunk size to limit the number of times a thread has to access its local queue to dispatch the next active chunk of work but makes the chunk size small enough so that other threads can steal from its local queue without failure because of iterations already being assigned to an active chunk.
+As such, \ichunk tries to adjust the chunk size based on a running estimate of the distribution of iteration throughput (i.e., informally, the width that observations span away from the mean).
 The following subsections detail the above based on three phases of execution: initialization, local adaption, and remote work-stealing.
 Figure~\ref{fig:timesetp} provides a visual overview \ichunk used in the following subsections.